ksubramanian9/BigDataArchitecture/Spark_Key_Concepts.md

 - These concepts and abstractions are detailed in *Spark: The Definitive Guide* by Bill Chambers and Matei Zaharia, which is an authoritative resource for Spark.
 - The shift from RDDs to DataFrames and Structured Streaming reflects Spark’s evolution toward user-friendly, optimized APIs, as noted in Databricks documentation and community discussions.
 - For practical examples or code snippets demonstrating these abstractions (e.g., creating a DataFrame or running a Spark SQL query), let me know your preferred programming language (Python, Scala, etc.).
-- If you’d like, I can search X or recent web sources for additional insights or community-driven examples of Spark’s abstractions in action.